Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Numerical Experiments

 \subsection{Helmholtz equation}

 Some problems require high-resolution solutions with many basis functions due to stiffness or highly oscillatory behavior.
 In such regimes, the original FEONet often faces substantial computational difficulties, whereas our proposed method can predict solutions effectively.
-To illustrate this point, let us consider the 2D Helmholtz equation given by
+To illustrate this point, we consider the 2D Helmholtz equation following the formulation in \cite{Mcclenny2023}, given by